API Documentation

 Returns:

-- `idx_m`: indices of states that represent measurements
+- `idx`: indices of these states

 source